AdiPP/go-marketplace/README.md

 # Go Marketplace

 Go Marketplace is a sample project demonstrating a marketplace application built with Go using Clean Architecture principles.
-It features event-driven processing using a memory-based queue adapter.
+It features event-driven processing using a memory-based and rabbitMQ queue adapter.

 ## Table of Contents